 The Recycle Bin Properties bestows an option to delete files without moving to Recycle Bin for the drives your desire to.
 You can select the drives whose files you prefer to delete immediately and do not wish them to move to the Recycle Bin.
 The same task can be carried out for a particular file or item using a combination of shortcut keys.
 So, in this post, we will show you How to Delete Files Without Moving to Recycle Bin in Windows 10 to stay away from occupying extra space on your hard disk and Putting Additional Effort.

 How to Delete Files Without Moving to Recycle Bin in Windows 10

 - Do a double click on the Recycle Bin icon present at the Desktop and let the folder be spread out.

 - See for empty space (if it has deleted items are here) and do a right-click to pick up the Properties.

 - All the drives of your system are listed down there along with few options for the chosen drive at the bottom in the opened Properties box.

 - Choose that one drive for which you prefer to remove files without piling in Recycle Bin.

-- Beside the second tiny round button under the section Settings for selected location, a phrase is written as “Don’t move files to the Recycle Bin.
+- Besides the second tiny round button under the section Settings for the selected location, a phrase is written as “Don’t move files to the Recycle Bin.
 Remove files immediately when deleted.”
 Select it.

 - Do the same for other drives, if preferred.